 Dovetail only introduces the basic mechanisms for hosting an autonomous core into the kernel, enabling the common programming model for its applications in user-space.
 It does not implement the software core per se, which should be provided by a separate kernel component instead, such as the EVL core.

-Maintaining the I-pipe proved to be difficult over the years as changes to the mainline kernel regularly caused non-trivial code conflicts, sometimes nasty regressions to us downstream.
-Although the concept of interrupt pipelining proved to be correct in delivering short response time with reasonably limited changes to the original kernel, the way this mechanism is currently integrated into the mainline code shows its age, as explained in this document.
+Linux-based dual kernel systems require some interface layer to couple the secondary core (typically a real-time capable one like the EVL core) to the logic of the kernel it is embedded in, so as to benefit from the rich Linux feature set while running dedicated applications with stringent real-time requirements.
+The archetypical implementation of such kind of interface is the I-pipe, which served both RTAI and Xenomai 3 Cobalt over the years.
+For several reasons explained in this document, maintaining the I-pipe proved to be difficult as changes to the mainline kernel regularly caused non-trivial code conflicts, sometimes nasty regressions to the I-pipe maintainers downstream.
+Although the concept of interrupt pipelining proved to be correct in delivering short response time with reasonably limited changes to the original kernel, the way this mechanism is integrated into the mainline code shows its age.

 Working on Dovetail is customary Linux kernel development, following the common set of rules and guidelines which prevails with the mainline kernel.

 The Dovetail interface is maintained in the following GIT repository which tracks the mainline kernel:

 This document is intended to people having common kernel development knowledge, who may be interested in building an autonomous software core on Dovetail, porting it to their architecture or platform of choice.
 Knowing about the basics of interrupt flow, IRQ chip and clock event device drivers in the kernel tree would be a requirement for porting this code.